JB Young's: Expansion

 JB Young's also operated a television servicing business out of the Barrier Street, Fyshwick site, a sound centre over in Green Square, Kingston and a building materials supply business, out of its Monaro Street, Queanbeyan site.

 In 1974, JB Young's made yet another acquisition, this time taking over Canberra and Country NSW retailer, Charles Rogers & Sons, who had established a store in East Row, Civic.
 Charles Rogers and Sons had originally been founded in Goulburn, early on as a cabinet making business before becoming retail universal providers, during 1879.
 The Charles Rogers business had prospered particularly well with the expansion and development of the NSW railway network as it grew into the Southern area of NSW.
 After the death of Charles Rogers in 1909, his sons took over the Rogers business.
 However, by 1947, the Charles Rogers business had been sold to Burns Philp.
 It was around 1971, that Burns Philp had then sold it to JB Young's.
 The Charles Rogers East Row store, was originally built and opened during 1955.

 After the take over of Rogers, as it was known in the ACT, the Rogers East Row store was fully rebranded as JB Young's.
 The former Rogers building, consisted of a basement, a ground floor and an upper first floor.
 JB Young's would assign the basement for hardware, the ground floor for men's and women's apparel, whilst the first floor was for other clothing and haberdashery.

 The takeover of another long established country retailer J B Meagher and Co of Cootamundra, followed shortly after during 1974.

-Also by late 1974, Young's as it was now known, had also found a place in the newly built Stage 2 development, of the Woden Plaza shopping centre, located in Philip.
+By 1976, Young's as it was now known, had established a large floorspace in the new Stage 3 development, of the Woden Plaza shopping centre, located in Philip.
 This further modernised its reach, particularly in local retailing.

-Rationalisation though, occurred in 1978, with the nearby JB Youngs store in Manuka, closing that year.
+Rationalisation though, was to occur two years later in 1978, with the nearby JB Youngs store in Manuka, closing.